tanishqravula/tanishq-multiple-disease-backend/README.md

 3.then your command prompt will open
-4.now type pip install -r requirements.txt which downloads all the dependencies required to run the project 5.After that run the project by typing streamlit run main.py
+4.now type pip install -r requirements.txt which downloads all the dependencies required to run the project 5.After that run the project by typing streamlit run main.py 6.Similarly run for all other diseases by selecting particular folder of the disease 7.For malaria after selecting CNN-Visualisation-using-Streamlit folder type  pip install -r requirements.txt  and then type streamlit run cnn-streamlit.py for running the malari disease